 Our menu consists breakfast and lunch items.
 We have bowls, toasts, waffles and a full coffee bar.
 Our lunch items include salads, sandwiches, and some other creative dishes.
 We offer vegan, gluten free, and vegetarian options.
 Please see our menu tab for more details.

 4. What will my experience be like?

 Picture any coffee shop you walk into.
 You walk in, choose whatever you want on the menu, and then check out.
 As you checkout, you will have those multiple ways to pay.
 You personally choose what you can pay that day.
 We will bring your food to you as you sit at the community table, a bar stool, or another table in the cafe.

 5. Who are you serving?

 We are serving everyone.
 We believe that all people deserve dignity to eat in a restaurant and deserve dignity towards a healthy, affordable meal.
 Wherever you may come from, you are welcome to dine with us.
 We hope you will.

-We will have four employees: an Executive Chef, Cafe Manager, Executive Director, and a part-time front of house and back of house.
+We have eight employees: an Executive Chef, Cafe Manager, Executive Director, two Baristas, and three Sous-Chefs.
 The Chef will run the kitchen and the Manager will run the restaurant, both having volunteers to help.

-10. What does volunteering for a meal look like?
+7. What does volunteering for a meal involve?

-Core volunteers will be different.
+Core volunteers are be different.
 We have a set schedule of volunteers who are with us each week.
 These people are trained and can do most anything in the restaurant.
-They will assist the hourly/monthly/quarterly volunteers with different tasks.
+They assist the hourly/monthly/quarterly volunteers with different tasks.